 How much fencing material should I buy?

-Carefully measure or seek help of a fencing calculator, to determine the size and dimensions of the fence you ought to make, and based on the presize calculations purchase the fencing material.
+Carefully measure or seek the help of a fencing calculator to determine the size and dimensions of the fence you ought to make.
+Based on the precise calculations, purchase the fencing material.

-Whether you are building your own fence as a DIY project or getting a new fence installed by a professional, the amount of material you need to buy has to pre calculated.
-So that there is no waste or left overs which would be an unnecessary waste of money.
+Whether you are building your own fence as a DIY project or getting a new one installed by a professional, the amount of material you need to buy must be pre-calculated so that there is no waste or leftovers, which would be an unnecessary waste of money.